jjvanzon/JJs-Reference-Architecture/Code Style.md

 </td></tr></table>

+Reason:
+Just a preference, when not used to it, it may be overlooked, and "Find..." may not show the results expected.

 #### 'Tabular Form' Less Preferred

 Tabular form not preferred.
-This tabular form might be undone by auto-formatting.
-It may look nice, but maybe get your eyes used to non-tabular form instead.

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td>